tallen-hashicorp/consul-tf-sync-gcp/README.md

 # consul-tf-sync-gcp
 An demo of Consul and Terraform sync on GCP.
-Most of the configuratin is taken form this [guide](https://developer.hashicorp.com/consul/tutorials/network-automation/consul-terraform-sync)
+Most of the configuratin is taken form this [guide](https://developer.hashicorp.com/consul/tutorials/network-automation/consul-terraform-sync).

+**Note:** in this demo we are using stand alone CTS, for production its recomended to run [Consul-Terraform-Sync with high availability](https://developer.hashicorp.com/consul/docs/nia/usage/run-ha)

 ## Prerequisites